nanodeath/ReReplay/README.md

 			# you may wish to implement this as @interval = 2 w/ attr_reader :interval in your constructor
 		end
 	end

+[MemoryMonitor](blob/master/lib/rereplay/monitors/memory_monitor.rb) is an example of a Periodic Monitor.

 ## Using monitors